1 min read

 Come Try It With Us

-See you in the cold water.
+See you in the cold.

 If you want the research background, start with this NIH-indexed review on voluntary cold-water immersion.